Ong's Hat: Plot

 The Ong's Hat narrative is told in the form of conspiracy theories surrounding a group of renegade Princeton professors who had conducted quantum physics and chaos theory experiments to discover a new theory for dimensional travel using a device called "the egg", and were camped out in a parallel world.
 Their story is introduced through two documents, Incunabula: A Catalog of Rare Books, Manuscripts & Curiosa, Conspiracy Theory, Frontier Science & Alternative Worlds and Ong's Hat: Gateway to the Dimensions.

-The story is said to begin in 1978 when a man named Wali Ford bought over 200 acres of forested land and set up an ashram.
+The story is said to begin in 1978 when a man named Wali Fard bought over 200 acres of forested land and set up an ashram.
 This ashram was built for seekers of spirituality, politics, tantra, and psychopharmacology.
 The ashram was a place for Princeton physicists, among other accredited scientists, to perform experiments involving interdimensional travel.
 It was rumored that they were trying to train the human mind to manipulate quantum physics and reality itself.

 A device called The Egg was developed in the late 1980s by these scientists and physicists.
 This device was created as a variation of a sensory deprivation chamber, and it was used to help them determine when a wave becomes a particle.
 However, during a test one day, something unexpected happened: it disappeared.
 A young man who was inside the Egg when it disappeared explained that in the seven minutes the Egg was gone, he had traveled to another alternate dimension of the Earth.
 This other planet was exactly the same as Earth, but did not contain human life.

 Throughout the years, they continued their experiments.
 However, when military efforts threatened the research being done by these physicists and scientists, they had to move their site somewhere else.
 Piece by piece, they moved their ashram to the other Earth.
 They left behind only the house where the gateway between worlds is held.
 The only time the people who live in the ashram return is when they need to restock supplies.